mira-kine/lab14-todo/README.md

 * getUser from local storage
 * setUser to local storage
 * renderList renders the to do list
-* addItem adds new items to the to do list
 * removeItem removes items from the local storage as well as the HTML list
 * findById will grab unique users by their login ID